Address: Chemin de Sous-Bois 14 1202; Geneva, Switzerland

 Digital policy issues

-In 2011, ICT4Peace called for a code of conduct and for norms of responsible state behaviour and confidence building measures for an open, secure, and peaceful cyberspace.
-It advocates for an open, free, secure, and resilient Internet and encourages all stakeholders to work together to identify and analyse new cyber challenges and threats and develop solutions at national and global levels.
-In particular, it advocates against the increasing militarisation of cyberspace.
-Since 2011, ICT4Peace has supported international negotiations through the UN GGE and the Open-ended Working Group (OEWG) in New York, as well as at the Organization for Security and Cooperation in Europe (OSCE), the Association of Southeast Asian Nationa (ASEAN), the Organization of American States (OAS), and the African Union (AU) with policy recommendations and multiple publications, workshops, and capacity-building programmes.
-In particular, during UN GGE and OEWG negotiations in 2019, ICT4Peace issued a call to governments to publicly commit not to attack civilian critical infrastructure and proposed a ’States Cyber Peer Review Mechanism for state-conducted foreign cyber operations’.
-In 2018, ICT4Peace proposed the establishment of an independent network of organisations engaged in attribution peer review.
+In 2011, ICT4Peace called for a code of conduct and for norms of responsible state behaviour and confidence- building measures for an open, secure, and peaceful cyberspace, and encouraged all stakeholders to work together to identify new cyber threats and develop solutions and agreements at national and global levels.
+In particular, it advocated against the increasing militarisation of cyberspace.
+ICT4Peace has supported international negotiations at the UN Governmental Group of Experts (UN GGE) and the Open-Ended Working Groups (OEWG I and II) in New York, as well as at the Organization for Security and Cooperation in Europe (OSCE), the Association of Southeast Asian Nations (ASEAN), the Organization of American States (OAS), and the African Union (AU) with policy recommendations and multiple publications and workshops.
+In 2014, ICT4Peace launched its capacity-building programmes and in 2020 created The ICT4Peace Academy, in particular for policymakers and diplomats from developing and emerging economies to enable them to develop and implement their national cybersecurity strategies, building computer emergency response teams (CERTS) and meaningfully engage in the UN GGE and in the OEWG I 2019–2021 and OEWG II 2021– 2025, but also in bilateral and regional negotiations.

 ICT4Peace has highlighted emerging concerns and suggested governance solutions in the fields of artificial intelligence (AI), lethal autonomous weapons systems (LAWS), and peace time threats.